EvdoxiaB/FinalAssignment/README.md

 ### Difficulties

-In general the assignment it is easy.
+In general the assignment it is easy and I followed the steps provided as guidance.
 However, I didn't manage to calculate the percentage of sales of the most popular item divide by the sales of each store.